JontySinai/jontysinai.github.io/_posts/2017-09-16-the-mcp-neuron.markdown

 ## The MCP Neuron
 <br/>

 Before there were any artificial neural networks, or even the perceptron (more on both in upcoming posts!), there was the MCP Neuron.
-First proposed in 1943 by the neurophysiologist Walter S. McCulloch and the logician Walter Pitts, the McCulloch-Pitts (MCP) neuron is a simple mathematical model of a biological *neuron*.
+First proposed in 1943 by the neurophysiologist Walter S. McCulloch and the logician Walter Pitts, the McCulloch-Pitts (MCP) neuron is a simple mathematical model of a *biological neuron*.

 To understand how this model works, let's begin with a very simplified (and certainly non-expert) explanation of a biological neuron.
 These are electrically excitable, interconnected nerve cells in the brain which process and transmit information through electrical and chemical signals.
 These neurons are all connected with each other to form a neural network in the brain.
 The connections between neurons are known as *synapses*.
 Now a single neuron in this simplified explanation consists of three parts:

-* The cell body or soma: this is the main part of the neuron which processes signals.
+* Soma: this is the main part of the neuron which processes signals.
 * Dendrites: these are branch-like shapes which receive signals from other neurons.
 * Axon: this a single nerve which sends signals to other neurons.